Ayo165/Ayo165/README.md

-# Hi, I'm Durojaiye Ayokunle Adebayo 😉
+# Hi, I'm Durojaiye Ayokunle 😉

 ### Cybersecurity Analyst | Security Researcher
 I am a dedicated cybersecurity professional with a foundation in highly analytical, systems-level problem solving.
 I am a First-Class undergrad student in Mechanical Engineering, I bring a rigorous, fact-based, and process-driven approach to threat detection, incident response, and risk management.
 I focus on building secure architectures and mitigating vulnerabilities in complex environments.